-The variables used to simulate hazards with scientific simulation software can be quite extensive (Francis, 2004) but we had to scale the simulation to the context of a casual game.
+The variables used to simulate hazards with scientific simulation software can be quite extensive (Francis and Oppenheimer, 2004), but we had to scale the simulation to the context of a casual game.
 As a result the volcanic hazards in the game are characterized by just a few critical details that are capable of expressing their essential behaviors.
-Ash fall, for example, is defined in the game by a few variables including Ash Start Time, Ash Health Damage, and Ash Density.
-There can be multiple start times for multiple sequences of ash fall, and these are stipulated in the hazard scripts that control gameplay for each location.
-The damage variable is used to impact the health of people and cattle over time while they remain unprotected in the ash fall.
-The numerical value of the Health variable is never displayed in the game and players must keep track of the population during evacuation for any sign of severe health issues that might require a paramedic.
+Ashfall, for example, is defined in the game by a few variables including ash start time, ash health damage, and ash density.
+There can be multiple start times for multiple sequences of ashfall, and these are stipulated in the hazard scripts that control gameplay for each location.
+The damage variable is used to impact the health of people and cattle over time, while they remain unprotected in the ashfall.
+The numerical value of the health variable is never displayed in the game, and players must keep track of the population during evacuation for any sign of severe health issues that might require a paramedic.
 Ash density is used to modulate the amount of damage of ash deposits on weak or damaged roofs.
-To further characterize ash fall we usually specify variables within ranges that are easily recognizable.
-Ash fall events in the game usually appear as light, medium, or heavy to help the player quickly assess the most suitable response.
+To further characterize ashfall we usually specify variables within ranges that are easily recognizable.
+Ashfall events in the game usually appear as light, medium, or heavy to help the player quickly assess the most suitable response.

-5.3 Explain and Dramatize
+5.3 Explain and dramatize

-The act of explaining can provide objective information that helps to understand a specific situation but by itself it does not create emotional connection.
+The act of explaining can provide objective information that helps to understand a specific situation, but by itself it does not create emotional connection.
 Explaining is an important mechanism to communicate scientific topics in general because the point of science is to understand and to gain objective knowledge.
-But explaining how volcanic hazards works is not effective in creating the emotional connections that are one of the essential goals of Earth Girl Volcano.
+But explaining how volcanic hazards work is not effective in creating the emotional connections that are one of the essential goals of Earth Girl Volcano.
+The cold facts of geoscience rarely capture the imagination of communities at risk.
+We have observed and experienced this ourselves oftentimes when talking about volcanic hazard preparedness with individuals from such communities.
 Dramatizing, on the other hand, is a technique used to create emotion and emotional connections by using characters and the challenges they face in a specific situation.
 We use the word dramatizing in this instance not as in exaggerating something but as in turning the human experience into a story, as in staging a situation where characters face internal and external pressures (McKee, 1997).
-The artists on the Earth Girl Volcano team were familiar with a rule of thumb well-known to writers of novels, movies and theatre plays: "dramatize, don't explain."
+The artists on the Earth Girl Volcano team were familiar with a rule of thumb well-known to writers of novels, movies, and theater plays: "dramatize, don't explain."
 Dramatizing a situation instead of explaining it is a time-proven approach to engage the emotions of the audience.
 The scientists on the team, on the other hand, were familiar with formulating hypotheses and testing them.
-The game benefited in the end from each group focusing on what they do best and also trying to understand how to enhance to what the other group doe.
+The game benefited in the end from each group focusing on what they do best and also trying to understand how to enhance what the other group does.